Heaven in Christianity: Secondary joy

-Place or state?
+Heaven as a place or state

 Catholic theologians have speculated about whether heaven is a place or a state - or both.
 Pope John Paul II said that heaven "is neither an abstraction nor a physical place in the clouds, but a living, personal relationship with the Holy Trinity."

 Angelic hierarchy

-In the middle ages, a hierarchy of angels (as well as a hierarchy of demons) was devised based on various interpretations of the Bible.
-These hierarchies and the names and descriptions of creatures therein are not part of the church's official teaching, even if some saints and popes (such as Thomas Aquinas and John Paul II) endorsed them.
+In the middle ages, a hierarchy of angels, as well as a hierarchy of demons, was devised based on various interpretations of the Bible.
+These hierarchies and the names and descriptions of creatures therein are not part of the church's official teaching.
+Some saints and popes, such as Thomas Aquinas and John Paul II, endorsed them.

 Private revelations

 Some Catholic saints have claimed to receive private revelations of heaven.
 For example, Marian apparitions that depict Mary as the eschatological image of the church: shining like the Sun, wearing a beautiful crown, etc. Another example is saints visiting heaven.
 Some visits describe heaven in material or physical terms, such as the vision of Anna Schäffer:

 While I was praying, I was enraptured from the world.
 My life was hanging by a thread.
 The clouds opened up and a marvelous garden full of flowers appeared in which I could walk a long distance...I cannot describe to you all of the marvels that our good God gives to those He loves...Yes, there are also meadows and forests, rivers and mountains, homes and buildings, but everything is transparent and spiritualized, while here on earth everything is tainted.

 Other visits to heaven emphasis heaven's immaterial or spiritual features, such as the happiness one enjoys.
-For example, Saint Faustina claims in her diary:
+For example, Saint Faustina wrote in her diary:

 Today I was in heaven, in spirit, and I saw its unconceivable beauties and the happiness that awaits us after death.
 I saw how all creatures give ceaseless praise and glory to God.
 I saw how great is happiness in God, which spreads to all creatures, making them happy; and then all the glory and praise which springs from this happiness returns to its source; and they enter into the depths of God, contemplating the inner life of God, the Father, the Son, and the Holy Spirit, whom they will never comprehend or fathom.
 This source of happiness is unchanging in its essence, but it is always new, gushing forth happiness for all creatures.

-Saint Faustina also claims in her diary that she had a vision explaining one's freedom in heaven.
+Saint Faustina also said in her diary that she had a vision explaining one's freedom in heaven.
 She saw herself "on the altar", with people all around praying to her for graces, and God said:

 Do whatever you wish, distribute graces as you will, to whom you will and when you will.